So is using public wi-fi safe when travelling?

 Tip 2: Use Two Factor Authentication

-Entering your username and password is considered to be single factor authentication and if your password is compromised or lost, your account can be accessed.
-Two factor authentication requires an additional level of authentication which can include the receipt of an additional password / security code by text, use of a separate security token (key fob) or using a tool such as Google Authenticator on your mobile phone.
+Entering your username and password is single factor authentication.
+If your password is compromised or lost, your account can be accessed.
+Two factor authentication requires an additional level of authentication.
+This can include the receipt of an additional password / security code by text or email or using a tool such as Google Authenticator or Microsoft Authenticator on your mobile / cell phone.

-The use of a two-factor authentication does result in an additional step when logging in and therefore additional time.
+The use of a two-factor authentication means an additional step when logging in and therefore additional time.
 However, that additional time is minimal and the added security is worth it.
-Another benefit of two-factor authentication is that it can be a way of knowing that your password has been compromised.
+Another benefit of two-factor authentication is that it can be a warning that your password has been compromised.
 If you receive a text with a security token that you have not requested this is often a sign that someone has attempted to log into an account with your correct username and password.
 Without the token the attacker will not be able to access your account and the text message will warn you of which account password may have been lost.

 If you receive a text with a security token that you have not requested this is often a sign that someone has attempted to log into one of your accounts with your correct username and password.